web-padawan/vanilla-colorful/README.md

   <summary>How you can get the most from our TypeScript support</summary><br />

 While not only typing its own class methods and variables, it can also help you type yours.
-Depending on the element you're using, you can also import the type that is associated with the element.
+Depending on the element you are using, you can also import the type that is associated with the element.
-For example, if you're using our HSL color picker component, you can also import the `HSL` type.
+For example, if you are using our `<hsl-color-picker>` element, you can also import the `HslColor` type.

 ```ts
 import type { HslColor } from 'vanilla-colorful/hsl-color-picker';